Saint Katharine Drexel, Virgin, 1858–1955

 Today’s saint wove in and out of oncoming traffic.
-Innumerable people motored past her on every side yet she avoided being carried away.
-Friends and acquaintances in her refined, educated, class glided past seeking marriage, children, wealth, security, and leisure.
-Not bad things, in and of themselves.
-But Katharine avoided the temptations passing by her on every side and moved forward at her own deliberate pace, looking for poverty, silence, chastity, solitude, obedience, and God.
+She travelled north while everyone else was zooming south.
+Friends and acquaintances in her refined, educated, upper-class milieu glided past her in search of marriage, children, wealth, travel, security, and leisure.
+Katharine deftly avoided them and moved forward at her own deliberate pace, looking for poverty, chastity, obedience, solitude, and God.
 She turned down marriage proposals, rejected a life of luxury, and resisted the expectations of her status.
-Katharine went from riches to rags, starting out immensely wealthy yet becoming progressively poorer with age.
-The classic American story is to begin with little, work hard, identify opportunity, be frugal, and ultimately attain success through sheer dint of effort.
-St. Katharine Drexel’s father lived, even embodied, the American dream.
+Katharine was deeply rooted in all things Catholic from her youth.
+She went from riches to rags, starting out immensely wealthy yet becoming progressively poorer with age.
+The classic American story is to begin with little, work hard, identify opportunity, live frugally, and ultimately attain success through sheer dint of effort.
+Saint Katharine Drexel’s father was immensely wealthy and powerful.
+He lived, even embodied, the American dream.
 His daughter lived the Catholic dream.

 From that point on, Sister Katharine Drexel never stopped giving.
-St. Teresa of Avila said that one man and God make an army.
-With St. Katharine Drexel, one woman and a fortune made an army.
-She founded an Order called the Sisters of the Blessed Sacrament with the counsel and encouragement of St. Mother Cabrini.
-Her order, in turn, founded over a hundred missions and schools for American Indians and African Americans in the American South and West.
-She spent a good part of her life on trains, travelling at least six months every year to visit her apostolates and the sisters who staffed them.
-Yet amid all this activity she maintained an intense life of prayer.
+Saint Teresa of Ávila said that one man and God make an army.
+With Saint Katharine Drexel, one woman and a fortune made an army.
+She founded an order called the Sisters of the Blessed Sacrament with the counsel and encouragement of Saint Mother Cabrini.
+Her order began over a hundred missions and schools for American Indians and African Americans in the American South and West, including one of the first universities to admit racial minorities.
+Katharine was decades ahead of the civil rights movement which caught fire in the U.S. in the decade after her death.
+Sister Katharine spent a good part of her life on trains, travelling at least six months every year to visit her apostolates and the sisters who staffed them.
+Yet amid all this activity, she maintained an intense life of prayer.
 In this she emulated the balance typical of the greatest saints.
 Their concern for justice, not social justice, was rooted in a deep love of God present in the Blessed Sacrament.
 There was no duality in this.
 It wasn’t social work on one side and the sacraments and devotion on the other side.
 It was contemplation in action, love of God overflowing naturally into love of neighbor.